-The middle layer is mobiNET, a layer-two, protocol-agnostic digital infrastructure to provide trusted identity services.
+The middle layer is the Integrated Trust Network/ITN (formerly mobiNET), a layer-two, protocol-agnostic digital infrastructure to provide trusted identity services.

 The top layer is Citopia, a trustless decentralized platform to onboard DIDs and enable VC issuance for business automation; monetizing assets such as infrastructure, services, and data.

-At its core, mobiNET is about joint value creation.
-Together with other consortia, mobiNET will evolve into the Integrated Trust Network, or ITN.
+At its core, the ITN is about joint value creation.
 Adjacent ecosystem collaboration is about economy of scale, providing value, trust, efficiency, and new business models for all participating consortia trust domains.